quited/carton/README.md

 ## Compiler And Cpp Standard

-* Personally I really want to use cpp
-Module but for now it’s almost impossible
+* Personally I really want to use cpp module but for now it’s almost impossible
-(For we target arduino)
+(as we target arduino)

 * For now the newest version of arm-none-eabi toolset is 8 and ~gcc-avr